kivra/giallo/README.md

 return `ok`, `{ok, Variables}` or `{ok, Variables, Headers}`.
 Giallo will then render the template associated with that controller and action.
 Giallo compounds the name as `<controller>_<action>`.

-Giallo will also try and find a template for a action even though no action in the controller exists.
-To remedy the need to implement boilerplate actions that just exist to render a template you can skip those altogether and just create the template using the same naming scheme.

 You control how you compile your ErlyDtl templates through rebar.
 Using the `erlydtl_opts` directive you can specify where to find your